Canonical Face Embeddings: Methods

 We are interested in calculating the extent to which a linear map converts between the features of two networks.
 Let $X_E$ and $X_V$ be the 11,856 enrollment and 457,519 verification images belonging to the IJB-C 1:1 Verification protocol.
 For a source network $f_A$ and target network $f_B$, we fit a matrix $\matr{M}_{A\to B} \in \mathbb{R}^{d_A \times d_B}$ such that

 for all input images $x \in \mathbb{R}^{w \times h \times 3}$.
 Essentially, this approach seeks a mapping which minimizes the distance between pairs of points in feature space corresponding to the same image, up to differences in preprocessing.
-We also explicitly normalize the result of $\matr{M}_{A\to B} f_A(X_E)$ so that it corresponds to the output of the models we study.
+We also explicitly normalized the result of $\matr{M}_{A\to B} f_A(X_E)$ so that it corresponds to the output of the models we studied.

-We calculate mappings using two methods, both using pairs of embeddings generated from the IJB-C 1:1 verification enrollment set.
-To elaborate, these 11,856 images are passed to both models to generate 11,856 pairs of embeddings.
+We calculated mappings using two methods, both using pairs of embeddings generated from the IJB-C 1:1 verification enrollment set.
+To elaborate, these 11,856 images were passed to both models to generate 11,856 pairs of embeddings.

-\textbf{Linear} mappings are computed by solving the ordinary least squares regression problem over image pairs:
+\textbf{Linear} mappings were computed by solving the ordinary least squares regression problem over image pairs:

-\textbf{Rotation} mappings are computed using the methods developed by Wahba and Kabsch for finding the optimal rotation for minimizing the distances between two sets of points \cite{wahba1965least, kabsch1976solution}.
+\textbf{Rotation} mappings were computed using the methods developed by Wahba and Kabsch for finding the optimal rotation for minimizing the distances between two sets of points \cite{wahba1965least, kabsch1976solution}.
 Simply put, this algorithm consists of computing the singular value decomposition of the cross-covariance matrix of two sets of points $f_A(X_E)$ and $f_B(X_E)$, followed by recomposition with all singular values set to 1.
 To ensure no flips or mirroring, the last singular value (corresponding dimension of least variance) is optionally set to -1.
-In other terms, we calculate rotation mappings as:
+In other terms, we calculated rotation mappings as:

-where This produces a linear mapping matrix with the additional constraint of being orthogonal and having determinant 1, a rotation.
-Note that $f_A(X_E)$ and $f_B(X_E)$ would typically be centered first to find the optimal rotation axes, but we leave points in their original translation (on the unit hypersphere), since we intend to rotate about the origin.
+where This produced a linear mapping matrix with the additional constraint of being orthogonal and having determinant 1, a rotation.
+Note that $f_A(X_E)$ and $f_B(X_E)$ would typically be centered first to find the optimal rotation axes, but we left points in their original translation (on the unit hypersphere), since we intend to rotate about the origin.